top of page

 Business Connect advisory program

-Book acknowledgement
+Book editing acknowledgement

-An edited version of an excerpt from Magritte: the silence of the world by David Sylvester
+Edited excerpt from Magritte: the silence of the world by David Sylvester

 Many of these acknowledgements, sad to say, are to friends who are no longer alive.